grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 ## AWS S3

-To configure SSE with AWS S3 requires configuration in the Grafana Mimir S3 client.
+Configuring SSE with AWS S3 requires configuration in the Grafana Mimir S3 client.
 The S3 client is only used when the storage backend is `s3`.
 Grafana Mimir supports the following AWS S3 SSE modes: